spawnmarvel/quickguides/security-VPN/README1.md

 * Click on newly created VPN gateway connection.
 * Then in new window click on Point-to-site configuration

+* In new window type IP address range for VPN address pool.
+* In this demo I will be using 172.16.25.0/24.
+* For tunnel type use both SSTP & IKEv2.
+* Linux and other mobile clients by default use IKEv2 to connect.
+* Windows also use IKEv2 first and then try SSTP.
+* For authentication type use Azure Certificates.

 ```log
 Open the certificate with a text editor, such as Notepad.